 Over the past few years, the PDP has successfully implemented a number of programs to enhance the vibrancy of Downtown, from the transformation of Market Square and the expansion of our programming to the installation of public art in Strawberry Way.
-To build upon these efforts, the PDP will initiate a range of programs and installations that enliven Downtown.
+To build upon these efforts, the PDP will continue to initiate a range of programs and installations that enliven Downtown.